UCLA vs. Arizona State NCAA Football Odds, Plays and Insights | October 2, 2021

 - Arizona State's games have yet to go over 55.5 points this season.

-- The two teams combine to score 71 points per game, 15.5 more than the total in this contest.
+- The 41.3 combined points per game that these two squads have allowed this season are 14.2 fewer than the 55.5 total in this contest.

-- This contest's total is 14.2 points more than the 41.3 these two squads combine to allow per game this season.

-- The Bruins and their opponents have scored an average of 65.4 points per game in 2021, 9.9 more than Saturday's total.

-- The 55.5 over/under in this game is 5.0 points higher than the 50.5 average total in Sun Devils games this season.
+- The 55.5 total in this game is 5.0 points above the 50.5 average total in Sun Devils games this season.

 UCLA Stats and Trends

-- This season, the Bruins have two ATS wins in three games as a favorite of 3.5 points or more.
+- UCLA has played four games, with three wins against the spread.

+- The Bruins have covered the spread twice this season when favored by 3 points or more (in three chances).

-- UCLA's games this year have hit the over one time in four opportunities (25%).
+- UCLA's games this year have gone over the total in one out of four opportunities (25%).

-- UCLA is 3-1 against the spread and 3-1 overall in games when it scores more than 16.0 points.
+- UCLA is 3-1 against the spread and 3-1 overall in games when it puts up more than 16.0 points.

-- UCLA is 3-1 against the spread and 3-1 overall when the team piles up more than 247.5 yards.
+- In games that UCLA churns out more than 247.5 yards, the team is 3-1 against the spread and 3-1 overall.

-- This year, the Bruins have three turnovers, three fewer than the Sun Devils have takeaways (6).
+- The Bruins have three giveaways this season, while the Sun Devils have six takeaways .

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.